 Every once in a while I can’t decide what I want to make.
 I’ve got too many sticky notes plastering my desk, I’ve bookmarked too many tempting blog posts, there are too many cookbooks lying around with too many little tabs sticking out of their pages, and it overwhelms me.
 At times like this the id takes over.
 I just make an arbitrary decision.
 I want almond poppy seed cake.

 But of course no decision is ever arbitrary.
 Almonds are up there with lemons and chocolate in my top flavors playbook.
-And ever since that tangerine cake I’ve been wanting to revisit its moist dense texture loaded with crunchy poppy seeds.
+And ever since I made that delicious Tangerine Cake I’ve been wanting to revisit its moist dense texture, absolutely loaded with crunchy poppy seeds.
 Between the almond flour, the paste, the extract and the Amaretto there’s 4 layers of almond flavors here, and I could have made it 5 if I’d thought to sprinkle some nuts on top.

-No need to buy a big bottle of Amaretto just for this…those mini bottles are perfect.
+There’s no need to buy a big bottle of Amaretto just for this…those little mini bottles are perfect.
 And you can pop the other half of the tube of almond paste into the freezer for another use.
+Did you know you can also make your own almond paste?
+Here is a tutorial from Food52-– all you need is just 4 ingredients and a food processor!

 - 1 cup sugar